ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Links to dapps in the layer 2 ecosystem**

-- We want to be able to provide information on what users can expect to be able to do on this layer 2. (ex: https://portal.arbitrum.one/, https://www.optimism.io/apps/all)
+- We want to be able to provide information on what users can expect to be able to do on this layer 2. (e.g. https://portal.arbitrum.one/, https://www.optimism.io/apps/all)

 **Token contract lists**